User Guide

 # field_4.offset + field_4.size

 Now suppose that the user is not interested in the field n.
-2 and wants to remove it form the descriptor.
+2 and wants to remove it from the descriptor.
 This creates a gap in the binary data which makes not possible to exploit the automatic offset computation mechanism:

 @bpack.descriptor